Department of Public Safety

 - We will continue to be available to answer your questions and to explain the system and process involved.

-- We pledge a thorough investigation, regardless of your gender, sexual orientation, or gender, sexual orientation or status of the suspect.
+- We pledge a thorough investigation, regardless of your gender identity or expression, sexual orientation, or status of the suspect.

 What men and women can do to prevent sexual assault: